 Note: The ladder at the Arizona hot springs was damaged by a flood.
 As of June 2022, there is no access to the upper pools from the river at this time.
 These hot springs are also closed from mid-May to September due to extreme temperatures.

 This is a shallow cave on the Arizona side of the river.
 When the sun hits it at the right angle, the water sparkles like an incredible emerald gem, making for some really cool photographs.

-What to Pack For The Vegas Black Canyon
+What to Pack For Your Black Canyon Trip

 Day Trip Recommended Essentials

 - A small daypack stored in a dry bag

 - Map and/or guidebook with permits in a waterproof bag

 - A small cooler for a day trip or larger cooler for an overnight trip

 - If you are packing any expensive electronics, like a DSLR camera, a Pelican case is the safest bet.
 I strap it onto the front of my kayak’s cockpit, so I can get in and out of it as needed.